 Antipsychotic withdrawal truly needs to be done with medical supervision.
 Antipsychotics hyper-sensitize dopamine receptors that can create complications for an at-home withdrawal process.
 With someone who has taken antipsychotics for severe symptoms for several years, we may decide to lower their dosage to the lowest level possible so as to create stability while optimizing function.

-Then, over a 6 to 12 month period, they can continue to reduce their medication at home or in our aftercare program.
+Then, over a 6- to 12-month period, they can continue to reduce their medication at home or in our aftercare program.
 Our counselors, life coaches, case managers, and peer support model provide the container necessary to truly offer an alternative to a lifetime of psychiatric drugging.
 If you or someone you love is not benefiting from taking antipsychotics, we invite you to call us and obtain the assistance you are likely waiting for.
-Call the number listed on this page and someone will be there to speak with you and answer your questions about our antipsychotic withdrawal program.
+Call to speak with one of our counselors who will be happy to answer your questions about our antipsychotic withdrawal program.